 Anthony Howell is Professor of Medical Oncology and, leads the Genesis Prevention Centre Research Programme at the University Hospital of South Manchester NHS Foundation Trust.
 He is the former Director of the Breast Cancer Now Research Unit, and the Manchester Breast Centre.
 He trained at Charing Cross Hospital, London and, after a period with the Medical Research Council, moved to Birmingham and then took a post to lead Breast Medical Oncology at The Christie NHS Foundation Trust in Manchester.
 Formerly he was Chairman of the UK Breast Trials Organisation (UKCCCR), the British Breast Group and the ATAC trial and, up until the end of 2007, was the Research & Development Director of The Christie NHS Foundation Trust and Research Director of the Greater Manchester & Cheshire Cancer Research Network.
 His interests are the endocrine therapy and biology of the breast and breast cancer with a particular interest in prevention.
 He has published over 650 papers mainly in these areas.

 Consultant Academic Breast Radiologist

 Tony is a Consultant Breast Radiologist.
 His interests include the prevention, early diagnosis and follow-up of breast cancer, pre-invasive breast disease, breast imaging technology and minimally invasive techniques for diagnosis and treatment.
-He is currently leading a Genesis funded study looking at tomosynthesis in breast cancer screening (a new 3D mammography technique) and is conducting a study on MRI assessment of pre-invasive breast cancer.
+He is currently leading a Prevent Breast Cancer funded study looking at tomosynthesis in breast cancer screening (a new 3D mammography technique) and is conducting a study on MRI assessment of pre-invasive breast cancer.
 Tony is also an active collaborator on several other major studies.